awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateBatchInferenceJob.md

 Required: No

  ** [roleArn](#API_CreateBatchInferenceJob_RequestSyntax) **   <a name="personalize-CreateBatchInferenceJob-request-roleArn"></a>
-The ARN of the Amazon Identity and Access Management role that has permissions to read and write to your input and out Amazon S3 buckets respectively\.
+The ARN of the Amazon Identity and Access Management role that has permissions to read and write to your input and output Amazon S3 buckets respectively\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Pattern: `arn:([a-z\d-]+):iam::\d{12}:role/?[a-zA-Z_0-9+=,.@\-_/]+`